vaderus/vapi.sh/README.md

-# vapi.sh
+# varice
-I dont recommend using vapi.sh it installs software that i need, but you probably dont
+I dont recommend using varicer.sh it installs software that i need, but you probably dont